10 Things You Should Know About Retrofitting Historic Windows

 Despite this value, however, historic windows often get the blame for a building’s energy loss.
 Most often, people jump to replace their historic windows because a) companies promise that their replacement windows will save clients time and money, and b) it’s promoted as the "green" thing to do.
 In fact, a thriving industry has grown around this perceived need to replace rather than restore.

-A report from our Preservation Green Lab in Seattle, Saving Windows, Saving Money: Evaluating the Energy Performance of Window Retrofit and Replacement, tackles this misperception head-on.
+A report from our Preservation Green Lab (now called the Research & Policy Lab), Saving Windows, Saving Money: Evaluating the Energy Performance of Window Retrofit and Replacement, tackles this misperception head-on.
 The study examines multiple ways you can retrofit (read: modify) your historic windows for better performance, and outlines each option’s energy, carbon, and cost savings across a variety of climates.

 The heartening result: Retrofits for historic windows perform comparably to new replacement windows, and almost every retrofit option offers a better return on investment (at a fraction of the cost).

-For more facts and figures, we encourage you to read the full Preservation Green Lab report.
-In the meantime, check out the top 13 things you should know about retrofitting your historic windows—and don't miss our shareable slideshow at the bottom of the page.
+For more facts and figures, we encourage you to read the full report.
+In the meantime, check out the top 10 things you should know about retrofitting your historic windows—and don't miss our shareable slideshow at the bottom of the page.

 As you’ll see throughout these tips, retrofitting historic or older windows has numerous, measurable benefits.
 Still, not every old window needs to be saved, so it can help property owners to ask these questions as part of their initial cost-benefit analysis: